 Family First Prevention Services Act

 The Family First Prevention Services Act (FFPSA) was signed into law on Feb.
-9, 2018, to create new opportunities for states to receive federal reimbursements for services that aid in strengthening families so children can safely remain with their parents and caregivers.
-Family First also focuses on improving the well-being of children and their families already experiencing DCYF involvement.
+9, 2018.
+The goal of this act is to create new ways for states to receive federal funds for services that help strengthen families so children can safely remain with their parents and caregivers.

 2024-2029 Prevention Plan Updates

-The previous draft was shaped through extensive community engagement, and DCYF remains committed to ensuring that the intent and impact of these services remain unchanged.
+The last plan was shaped by many community engagement activities.
+DCYF is committed to making sure that the intent and impact of these services remain the same.

 Family First Prevention Plan (2020-2024)